Do you want to skip the read and get straight to our top pick? Our recommendation for the Best website Monitoring Tool is UptimeRobot.

-Over the past few years, the internet has advanced to such an extent that its operations seem totally seamless.
+Over the past few years, the internet has advanced to such an extent that its operations seem seamless.
 It performs like artificial intelligence, a faceless omnipresent software, independent from human intervention and control.

 Let’s look a little closer at what website monitoring can do for your website…